god-s-perfect-idiot/sample-todo-app/README.md

 Requirement met.

 stuff to do:
-Single page frontend needs refreshing.
+-Single page frontend needs refreshing.
 Need to do more research on svelte

+Backend:
+- expressJS
+- sequelize - postgres

+Frontend:
+-svelteJS